 What are the 10 best Marriott Bonvoy hotels in Europe?
 The Marriott brand includes Luxury Collection, EDITION, St Regis, W Hotels, and JW Marriott, as well as mid-range brands like Autograph Collection, Renaissance, Sheraton, Le Meridien, Design Hotels, and Westin.

-With 6,900 hotels across 130 countries, Marriot and its associated Bonvoy loyalty scheme includes pretty much every travel destination you can imagine around the world.
+With 6,900 hotels across 130 countries, Marriot and its associated Bonvoy loyalty scheme include almost every travel destination you can imagine worldwide.
 Some of our favorite destinations in Europe have Marriott hotels.
-These include Italy, France, England, Austria, Switzerland, Germany, The Netherlands, and Bonvoy hotels can also be found in cities like Rome, Venice, Milan, Florence, Paris, Zürich, Amsterdam, Nice, Geneva, Vienna, Berlin, Frankfurt, London and more…
+These include Italy, France, England, Austria, Switzerland, Germany, and The Netherlands, and Bonvoy hotels can also be found in cities like Rome, Venice, Milan, Florence, Paris, Zürich, Amsterdam, Nice, Geneva, Vienna, Berlin, Frankfurt, London and more.

 The list of beautiful cities is almost endless, and beyond the cities, you will also find stunning Bonvoy hotels around the lakes, in the mountains, and on the coastlines.
 Our favorite locations include Marriott hotels in Venice, on the Amalfi Coast, and we also love the best beach hotels on the French Riviera.
 Earning and burning Marriot Bonvoy points is easy throughout Europe.